Social

 Reform of retirement pension plans

 We worked on the reform of our retirement pension plans to expand options in response to the diversification of individuals’ life plans and to build a system that will enable stable pension payment into the future.
-In July 2022, we unified our retirement pension plans into the defined-contribution pension.
+As a result, in July 2022, we unified our retirement pension plans into the defined-contribution pension.

 At the same time, we introduced the retirement benefit advance payment plan, which permits employees to receive advance payment of retirement benefits, to respond flexibly to needs associated with life events, such as their children’s education or the purchase of a home.
 The provision of these options also reflects the consideration we give to employees of non-Japanese nationality, whose future place of residence may not be Japan.